 Like Peugeot, Renault is a big French car manufacturer.
 In France, most people drive a Peugeot or a Renault so they definitely are close rivals in continental Europe.
 Here in the UK, it is a similar story, when people are about to purchase either a Peugeot or a Renault, it usually is a close decision as the two-car brands are cheap to run and little maintenance is usually required to keep the cars running.

-Peugeot has a big selection of best selling models and here are some examples of their most popular models, according to Top Speed:
+Peugeot has a big selection of best selling models and here are some examples of their most popular models:

 Yes, in the picture above, British YouTuber, Marcus- The Disabled Reviewer featured a Peugeot 2008 in his YouTube video.